SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/PA/Getting_Started_with_PA/Creating_Activities.md

       ![PING IP](~/user-guide/images/PING_IP.png)

-1. Create an Automation script based on the *PA_ProfileLoadDomTemplate* script available in the PA Framework:
+1. Create an Automation script based on the *PA_ProfileLoadDomTemplate* script available in the PA framework:

    1. Add a C# block in the script and configure it as follows: